withastro/astro/.changeset/poor-berries-occur.md

 There are currently 3 data types supported: strings, numbers and booleans.

-There are also 3 kinds of variables:
+There are three kinds of variables, determined by the combination of `context` (`client` or `server`) and `access` (`private` or `public`) settings defined in your [`env.schema`](#experimentalenvschema):

-- **Public client variables**: These variables are included in both the client and server bundles and can be accessed from either via the astro:env/client module:
+- **Public client variables**: These variables end up in both your final client and server bundles, and can be accessed from both client and server through the `astro:env/client` module:

     ```js
     import { PUBLIC_API_URL } from "astro:env/client"
     ```

-- **Public server variables**: These variables are included only in the server bundle and can be accessed on the server via the astro:env/server module:
+- **Public server variables**: These variables end up in your final server bundle and can be accessed on the server through the `astro:env/server` module:

     ```js
     import { PUBLIC_PORT } from "astro:env/server"
     ```

-- **Secret server variables**: These variables are not included in the final bundle and can only be accessed on the server via the astro:env/server module:
+- **Secret server variables**: These variables are not part of your final bundle and can be accessed on the server through the `getSecret()` helper function available from the `astro:env/server` module:

     ```js
     import { getSecret } from "astro:env/server"

     const API_SECRET = getSecret("API_SECRET") // typed
-    const SECRET_THAT_MAY_EXIST = getSecret("SECRET_THAT_MAY_EXIST") // string | undefined
+    const SECRET_NOT_IN_SCHEMA = getSecret("SECRET_NOT_IN_SCHEMA") // string | undefined
     ```

-For a complete overview, and to give feedback on this experimental API, see the [Astro Env RFC](https://github.com/withastro/roadmap/blob/feat/astro-env-rfc/proposals/0046-astro-env.md).
+**Note:** Secret client variables are not supported because there is no safe way to send this data to the client.
+Therefore, it is not possible to configure both `context: "client"` and `access: "secret"` in your schema.

+To learn more, check out [the documentation](https://docs.astro.build/en/reference/configuration-reference/#experimentalenv).